bash-bastion/basalt/docs/reference.md

 ### `BINS`

-Colon separated list of executable files
+Colon separated list of executable files.
+BINS specified in this fashion have higher precedence then the inference rules above

 ### `DEPS`